 The pre-Dodd-Frank period produced a number of interesting cases addressing the applicability of Section 806 to subsidiaries of publicly traded companies.
 See, e.g., Klopfenstein v.
 PCC Flow Technologies, Inc., ARB No. 04-149, 2004-SOX-11 (ARB May, 31, 2006) (applying agency theory to find application to subsidiary would be likely on remand to ALJ); Walters v.
 Deutsche Bank, et al., 2008-SOX-70, slip op. at 23 (ALJ Mar.
 23, 2009) (structure and purpose of SOX requires application to "all employees of every constituent part of the publicly traded company, including subsidiaries and subsidiaries of subsidiaries which are consolidated on its balance sheets, contribute information to its financial reports, are covered by its internal controls and the oversight of its audit committee, and subject to other Sarbanes-Oxley reforms imposed upon the publicly traded company").
-With the Dodd-Frank Act's "clarification" of this issue, it is now clear that Section 806 applies to subsidiaries without resort to arguments based on theories of agency, integrated employer, intertwined entities and the like.
+With the Dodd-Frank Act's "clarification" of this issue, it is settled that Section 806 applies to subsidiaries, and that it is unnecessary for complainants to set forth arguments based on theories of agency, integrated employer, intertwined entities and the like.